TomasTillmann/ElevatorSystemSimulation/README.md

 ## Definitions
+TODO:
+* make this more software oriented, math definitions above
+* delete some and update

 ### **Simulation**
 * It is a discrete simulation, where every step of the simulation elevators can either move up, down, stay or board people (these are all the events).
 It uses standard discrete simulation techniques and patterns.